rns/kollos-luif-doc/etc/internals.md

 ## The Kollos Intermediate Representation

 This is a Lua table.
 Jeffrey does not have full details yet, but here's the general idea.
-The KHOL's central job is to translate the LUIF rules from an external extended BNF representation to an internal representation which is plain BNF.
+The KHIL's central job is to translate the LUIF rules from an external extended BNF representation to an internal representation which is plain BNF.